 We will also look at the different features of Microsoft Access, Microsoft SQL Server, and the steps for migrating a database from Microsoft Access to SQL Server.
 Read along to find out in-depth information about migrating databases from Microsoft Access to SQL Server.

 Steps For Migrating Database from MS Access to SQL Server

 Because Microsoft Access ODBC drivers are only available on Windows, Microsoft Windows is necessary.
 The destination SQL Server can be on the same system or on another computer in your network.

-In this section, we are going to learn how to migrate MS Access database to MS SQL Server using SQL Server Migration Assistant for Access, also known as SSMA for Access.
+In this section, we are going to learn how to migrate MS Access to SQL Server using SQL Server Migration Assistant for Access, also known as SSMA for Access, in 4 simple steps.

 Step 1: Create an Assessment

 - First, you’ll need to open SSMA for Access.

 - Next, select File and then proceed to select New Project.